idf_component.yml

 - if: "idf_version >=3.3,<5.0"

-- if: "target in [esp32, esp32c3]"
+- if: target in ["esp32", "esp32c3"]

-# the above two conditions equals to
+# The above two conditions are equivalent to:

-- if: idf_version >=3.3,<5.0 && target in [esp32, esp32c3]
+- if: idf_version >=3.3,<5.0 && target in ["esp32", "esp32c3"]

 dependencies: